w3c/openscreenprotocol/ssdp.md

 1. A control point can search for root devices at any time by sending a `M-SEARCH` query to the same multicast address.
 The query contains the search target (`ST`) header specifying the service type the control point wants.
-   All devices listing to the multicast address will receive the query.
+   All devices listening to the multicast address will receive the query.

 1. When a root device receives a query, it checks the `ST` header against the list of services offered.
 If there is a match it replies with a unicast